 Bestseller No. 1

 - VIRTUALLY NO PARTICLE SHEDDING.
 Particles that fall off a nail filer can make a mess.
-A little shedding is normal and expected for emory boards for nails made from a paper type abrasive.
+A little shedding is normal and expected for sanding equipment made from a paper type abrasive.
 However too much could mean low quality materials.
 We use high quality abrasive material that has minimal particle shedding.
 Get this Iridesi nail filing system in your home and experience the difference.
-Every nail filer of this type will shed, ours just sheds less than others.
+Every nail file of this type will shed, ours should shed less than others.

 - WASHABLE, EASY TO CLEAN, WATER RESISTANT.
-We recommend using isopropyl alchohol to clean your emory boards for natural nails.
+We recommend using isopropyl alcohol to clean your nail file supplies.
 A couple sprays will do the trick.
-Brush the finger file lightly with a manicure brush to clean out any stuck on material.
-We also recommend not to soak the natural nail file as it may damage the paper and adhesive elements.
-If for any reason you are not satisfied contact the manufacturer, Spivler Enterprises LLC. for a hassle free resolution.
+You may also brush the file lightly with a manicure brush to clean out any stuck on material.
+We also recommend not to soak the file as it may damage that paper and adhesive elements.
+If for any reason you are not satisfied with your purchase contact the manufacturer, Spivler Enterprises LLC. for a hassle free resolution.
 Click Add To Cart.

 2. Using an emery strawberry